 Glycopyrrolate is used to decrease airway secretions, in addition to decreasing stomach acid secretions in peptic ulcer disease.
 Another use for this drug is to prevent bradycardia, which occurs with the administration of neostigmine.
 Thus, glycopyrrolate is often given to patients with the neuromuscular blocking reversal agent, neostigmine.

-This drug is given preoperatively to prevent salivary, pharyngeal and trachiobronchial secretions.
+This drug is given preoperatively to prevent salivary, pharyngeal and tracheobronchial secretions.
 This helps with intubation in anesthesia, as well as maintaining open airways during ventilation.

 This medication helps to decrease stomach acid secretion, and is helpful in treating peptic ulcers.

-Ipratropium is an inhalational medication used to treat COPD and acute asthma.
+Ipratropium is an anticholinergic inhalational medication used to treat COPD and acute asthma.

 This drug is typically used to treat acute asthma, but is usually combined with a long-acting β agonist.
 It is also used as an inhalational treatment for COPD.